salesforcecli/plugin-dev/messages/plugin.generator.md

 # question.internal.name

 What's your plugin name?
-(Internal plugins must start with "plugin-", such as "plugin-commerce"):
+(Internal plugins must start with "plugin-", such as "plugin-commerce")

 # question.external.name